algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Functional.md

 <!-- Insert here a screenshot of the commands menu -->

-In the commands settings, the player will be able to take note of the different commands available in the game.
+In the commands settings, the player will be able to take note of the different commands available in the game (see the [Controls](#c-controls) section for more details).

 ## E. Tutorial and Help